josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 *   The virtual file system is represented by a `Tree`.
     The `Tree` data structure contains a *base* \(a set of files that already exists\) and a *staging area* \(a list of changes to be applied to the base\).
-    When making modifications, you don't actually change the base, but add those modifications to the staging area.
+    When making modifications, you do not actually change the base, but add those modifications to the staging area.

 *   A `Rule` object defines a function that takes a `Tree`, applies transformations, and returns a new `Tree`.
     The main file for a schematic, `index.ts`, defines a set of rules that implement the schematic's logic.